Skip to main content

 Contributing

-1. Fork to your own
+1. Fork to your own repository.

-2. Clone fork to a local repository
+2. Clone your fork to a local repository.

-3. Create a new branch and work on it
+3. Create a new branch and work on it.

-4. Keep your branch in sync
+4. Keep your branch in sync.

-5. Commit your changes (make sure your commit message is concise)
+5. Commit your changes.
+Make sure your commit message is concise.

-6. Push your commits to your forked repository
+6. Push your commits to your forked repository.

 7. Create a pull request from your branch to our master branch.